nhousset/viyaTools/README.md

 # ViyaTools

-This repository contains all my audit tools dedicated to SAS Viya 3.5
+This repository contains tools dedicated to SAS Viya 3.5